-Go to class, seems simple but you would be surprised.

-Listen carefully, take notes where necessary...and ask if you don't understand anything.

-For every activity in class there is a need to do further work outside of class, this may be library/online research, assignments or additional practical work; factor this in to your schedule from the start so you keep on top of things.

-Read assignment briefs carefully and check if you are unsure about anything.
+- Go to class, seems simple but you would be surprised how important it is to "be in the room where it happens". - Listen carefully, take notes where necessary...and ask if you don't understand anything. - For every activity in class there is a need to do further work outside of class, this may be library/online research, assignments or additional practical work; factor this in to your schedule from the start so you keep on top of things. - Read assignment briefs carefully and check if you are unsure about anything.
 Start assignments on time and keep on top of them.
-You will have different modules requiring different things from you, make a list, note important dates and plan a work schedule to spread the workload.

-Work consistently; don't leave things until the last minute it will pay off in results and reduced pressure at the end.
-Look for feedback when things are going well (then it will be easier to ask if things aren't).

-Take note of feedback, make sure you understand it and act on the advice given - don't be afraid to ask for clarification if you're not sure.

-Everyone gets "stuck" so don't be nervous about approaching lecturers for help if you need it.

-Make contact with students in other year groups.
-Familiarity with their work practice and drawing on their experience can be helpful... sometimes!

-Use the many campus based and online resources available to you for work and play...

-Make the effort to make friends, join societies and clubs, go to social events in college.
+You will have different modules requiring different things from you, make a list, note important dates and plan a work schedule to spread the workload. - Work consistently; don't leave things until the last minute it will pay off in results and reduced pressure at the end.
+Look for feedback when things are going well (then it will be easier to ask if things aren't). - Take note of feedback, make sure you understand it and act on the advice given don't be afraid to ask for clarification if you're not sure. - Everyone gets "stuck" so don't be nervous about approaching lecturers for help if you need it. - Make contact with students in other year groups.
+Familiarity with their work practice and drawing on their experience can be helpful... sometimes! - Use the many campus based and online resources available to you for work and play... - Make the effort to make friends, join societies and clubs, go to social events in college. - Note the credit weighting of your modules Don't take time from a 15 credit module to devote to a 5 credit one.

-Have fun - college isn't all about work!
+And...